heber-silva/CKA-Obsidian-Vault/Workloads/Workload Management/Deployment.md

 #### Note:

-Do not manage [[ReplicaSet]]s owned by a Deployment.
+Do not manage [ReplicaSet](ReplicaSet.md)s owned by a Deployment.
 Consider opening an issue in the main Kubernetes repository if your use case is not covered below.

 ## Use Case[](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#use-case)